4. Software on Spider¶

 Please note that that the

 --pwd $PWD is recommended for use.
-This is because by default,
+By default, Singularity makes

-Singularity makes the current working directory within the container the same as on the
+the current working directory within the container the same as on the host system (Spider), and

 physical absolute path (see